Jiboxiake/GTX-SIGMOD2025/README.md

 # GTX

 ## Description
 This is GTX, a main memory graph system that manages and queries dynamic graphs.
-GTX supports concurrent read-write and read-only transactions with snapshot isolation.
+GTX supports concurrent read-write and read-only ACID transactions with snapshot isolation.
 GTX supports graph analytics using its OpenMP-tailored read-only transactions and transaction adjacency list scan protocol.
 It has been evaluated against state-of-the-art transactional graphy systems using [GFE_Driver].
-Currently we only show the anonymized version.
 ## Build
 ### Prerequisites
 - We only tested it on Linux.